-Upon request, the Trust will provide a limited number of membership application forms for those candidates who wish to recruit members as part of their campaign promotion.
-Only individuals that become members on or before the closing date of the receipt of nominations (from election candidates) can vote during the election namely:
+Upon request, the Trust will provide a limited number of membership application forms for those public candidates who wish to recruit public members as part of their campaign promotion.

+Please note that, in keeping with our Constitution, only individuals that become members on or before the closing date of the receipt of nominations (from election candidates) can vote during the 2020 Governor Elections namely:

-• 5pm on Monday, 5th August 2019.
+• 5pm on Monday, 3rd August 2020

-Therefore all new member applications are temporarily put on hold from 5pm on Monday, 5th August 2019 until the election closure date i.e. 5pm on Friday, 13th September 2019, with all pending applications being duly processed following this date.
+Therefore all new public member applications and staff membership enrollments are temporarily put on hold from 5pm on Monday, 3rd August 2020 until the election closure date i.e. 5pm on Friday, 11th September 2020, with all pending applications/enrollments being duly processed following this date.